trinodb/charts/charts/trino/README.md

   Control whether a process can gain more privileges than its parent process.
 * `containerSecurityContext.capabilities.drop` - list, default: `["ALL"]`

   A list of the Linux kernel capabilities that are dropped from every container.
-Valid values are listed at https://man7.org/linux/man-pages/man7/capabilities.7.html Ensure to remove the "CAP_" prefix which the kernel attaches to the names of permissions.
+Valid values are listed in [the capabilities manual page](https://man7.org/linux/man-pages/man7/capabilities.7.html).
+Ensure # to remove the "CAP_" prefix which the kernel attaches to the names of permissions.
 * `shareProcessNamespace.coordinator` - bool, default: `false`
 * `shareProcessNamespace.worker` - bool, default: `false`
 * `service.annotations` - object, default: `{}`